Arukenofu/mlbb-api-sdk/README.md

 # MLBB SDK

-TypeScript SDK for working with [ridwaanhali's](https://github.com/ridwaanhall/api-mobilelegends) MLBB Stats API - an unofficial API for retrieving statistics and data about Mobile Legends: Bang Bang heroes.
+A TypeScript SDK for working with [ridwaanhali's](https://github.com/ridwaanhall/api-mobilelegends) MLBB Stats API - an unofficial API for retrieving statistics and data about Mobile Legends: Bang Bang heroes.

 ## 📋 Description

 This SDK provides a convenient TypeScript interface for working with MLBB Stats API, allowing you to retrieve information about heroes, their statistics, rankings, positions, and much more.
+It includes built-in caching, request deduplication, and full TypeScript support.

 ## 🚀 Installation